 - (i) Transmission systems shall be designed so that effective reactive reserves shall be available without de-energizing other Facilities or shedding Load under normal conditions; - (ii) Major transmission lines shall be kept in service during light Load as much as possible.
 Lines should only be removed after all applicable reactive controls are implemented and studies show that reliability will not be degraded; and - (iii) Voltage reduction should not be done on the transmission system unless coordinated with adjacent TOs.

 2.7.3 Real-Time Operational Voltage Control

 2.7.3.1 Operational Guidelines

-(1) The following guidelines describe ideal system operational characteristics and do not establish requirements for any particular Entity:
+- (1) The following guidelines describe ideal system operational characteristics and do not establish requirements for any particular Entity: - (a) General operational voltage limits are: